athenarc/Bip-Ranker/README.md

 This script implements the RAM / ECM methods described in the paper "Time-aware ranking in dynamic citation networks".
 Essentially, RAM is a modified citation count, where each citation is considered more important the more recently it was made.
 ECM is a variation that counts weighted citation paths that lead to each paper, where each citation weight is discounted based on when it was made, and how far in the citation path it occurs.
-The result of the script is a two-column file where the first column corresponds to the paper id and the second column corresponds to the score calculated.
 The result file is written in the same folder as the input graph in hdfs, prefixed by RAM_ or ECM_ depending on the mode.
 Additionally, the filename includes information on the parameters used to run the script (exponential base gamma for simple RAM and gamma and attenuation factor alpha for ECM).
 Additionally the scripts require some execution mode specific parameters, such as the number of partitions, the checkpointing directory and the checkpointing mode.